Freja-Ekman/rockpaperscissors/README.md

 If a player has not joined yet, it is set to *unknown*.
 Lastly, the players' moves are set to *HIDDEN* until the game has ended.

+#### Example of return
+New game with no players:
+`{"state":"NOT_FINISHED","player1":"Unknown","player2":"Unknown","movePlayer1":"HIDDEN","movePlayer2":"HIDDEN"}`

+Game with one player:
+`{"state":"NOT_FINISHED","player1":"Testsson","player2":"Unknown","movePlayer1":"HIDDEN","movePlayer2":"HIDDEN"}`

+Finished game:
+`{"state":"PLAYER1WON","player1":"Testsson","player2":"Tester","movePlayer1":"PAPER","movePlayer2":"ROCK"}`

 #### Error handling
-- Error: Not Found - If the there are not a game with tha specified id.
+- 404 Error: Not Found - If the there are not a game with the specified id.
-- Error: Bad Request - If the specified id has the wrong format, i.e is not a UUID.
+- 400 Error: Bad Request - If the specified id has the wrong format, i.e not a UUID.

 ### POST /api/games
 Creates a game and returns the game-id.

+#### Example of return
+`{"game_id":"9975a9d4-dd5c-4153-a0fe-6d98100be767"}`

 ### POST /api/games/{id}/join
 Joins the specified game.
 Define the player name in the request body.

+#### Example of JSON body
+`{"name":"Testsson"}`

+#### Example of return
+No returns, use `GET /api/games/{id}` to see result.

 #### Error handling
-- Error: Not Found - If the there are not a game with tha specified id.
+- 404 Error: Not Found - If the there are not a game with tha specified id.
-- Error: Bad Request - If the specified id has the wrong format, i.e is not a UUID.
+- 400 Error: Bad Request - If the specified id has the wrong format, i.e is not a UUID.
-- Error: Precondition Failed - If the players already is added.
+- 412 Error: Precondition Failed - If the players already is added.

 ### POST api/games/{id}/move
 Makes a move.
 Define the player name and the move in the request body.
 The move could be either *ROCK*, *SCISSOR* or *PAPER*.

+#### Example of JSON body
+`{"name":"Testsson","move":"PAPER"}`

+#### Example of return
+No returns, use `GET /api/games/{id}` to see result.

 #### Error handling
-- Error: Not Found - If either the player or game does not exist.
+- 404 Error: Not Found - If either the player or game does not exist.
-- Error: Bad Request - If the specified id has the wrong format, i.e is not a UUID, or if the move is set to *HIDDEN*.
+- 400 Error: Bad Request - If the specified id has the wrong format, i.e is not a UUID, or if the move is set to *HIDDEN*.
-- Error: Precondition Failed - If player already has made its move.
+- 412 Error: Precondition Failed - If player already has made its move.

 ## cURL command examples